Team-Recon-Black-Ops/CrimsonRufus/README.md

 ### changepw

 The **changepw** action will take a user's TGT .kirbi blog and execute a MS kpasswd password change with the specified `/new:PASSWORD` value.
 If a `/dc` is not specified, the computer's current domain controller is extracted and used as the destination for the password reset traffic.
-This is the Aorato Kerberos password reset disclosed in 2014, and is equivalent to Kekeo's **misc::changepw** function.
+This is the Aorato Fluffy password reset disclosed in 2014, and is equivalent to Kekeo's **misc::changepw** function.

 The `/targetuser` argument can be used to change the password of other users, given the user whose TGT it is has enough privileges.
 The format required is **domain.com\user**.